Triangle Regional Model

 The TRM is jointly developed and mantained as a partnership between the Capital Area MPO, the DCHC MPO, GoTriangle, and NCDOT, through the N.C.
 State Intitute for Transportation Research and Education (ITRE).

 Socio-economic guide totals summarize the major elements of the socioeconomic forecasts for different portions of the area covered by the TRM.
-The estimated 2020 and forecasted 2050 population and employment are key inputs into the TRM which generates important travel demand information.
-For forecast data, the MPO uses a land use modeling process called CommunityViz that is based on county-level 2050 guide totals and effectively distributes the population and employment growth across the region.
+The estimated 2020 and forecasted 2055 population and employment are key inputs into the TRM which generates important travel demand information.
+For forecast data, the MPO uses a land use allocation process called CommunityViz that is based on county-level 2055 guide totals and effectively distributes the population and employment growth across the region.

 The most recent release of the TRMG2 can be found here: